Master of Arts in Asian Studies (MA)

 Chen, Jinhua (East Asian state-church relationships, monastic (hagio/)biographical literature, Buddhist sacred sites, relic veneration, Buddhism and technological innovation in medieval China, and Buddhist translations)

-Chiu-Duke, Josephine (Arts and Cultural Traditions, Chinese and Taiwanese history, political thought, human rights, democracy, intellectuals)
+Chiu-Duke, Josephine (Chinese and Taiwanese history, political thought, human rights, democracy, intellectuals)

 Fulton, Bruce (Literary translation, Modern Korean fiction, women)